NECO authenticates Ifeanyi Ubah’s result – The Sun Nigeria

 Addressing newsmen, Ubah said he didn’t get any fair hearing from the court which gave a judgment in favour of Uzoh.
 He said he was never served or given any opportunity to defend himself.

-The senator said the judgment would not stand, as he had already appealed it.
+The senator said the judgment will not stand, as he has already appealed it.
 He said he needed to clear his name and set the records straight.

 Leave a Reply